COVID-19: Are You At A Higher Risk for Severe Illness?

 We want to help you continue to stay safe and healthy.
 Knowing about your risks and having plans in place to avoid exposure is one of the smartest things you can do for yourself and your loved ones.

-In addition to using a telehealth service, you can receive in-person or virtual care from your own doctor or another healthcare professional in your plan's network.
-If you receive care from a doctor or healthcare professional not in your plan's network, your share of the costs may be higher.
+In addition to using a telehealth service, you can receive in-person or virtual care from your own doctor or another healthcare provider in your plan's network.
+If you receive care from a doctor or healthcare provider not in your plan's network, your share of the costs may be higher.
 You may also receive a bill for any charges not covered by your health plan.